-Starefossen could very well be the closest named waterfall to the city center of Bergen.
+Starefossen could very well be the closest named and natural waterfall to the charming and historic city center of Bergen.

 You’d think that with such fortunate positioning that this waterfall ought to get more notoriety than it currently seemed to have.

 In fact, I didn’t even know about this waterfall until I noticed it on one of the walking maps that we picked up at the top of Mt Fløyen, which was where you get that signature panorama and overlook of Bergen.

 While it might have been a bit of a longer walk to reach Starefossen from Mt Fløyen, I ended up driving back up there on a quiet Sunday morning (though that was met with a bit of adventure since driving around Bergen was not easy).

 In any case, as you can see from the photos on this page, the waterfall had a fairly short-lived flow, even though I had made my visit in late June on a Summer where Norway had a lot more rainy days than sunny ones.

 The waterfall also sat in a sleepy suburb where apparently the more well-off Bergen residents tended to live.

 So if you combine all these things, it becomes apparent why Starefossen lacked fanfare.

 My Starefossen “Adventure”

 My visit to Starefossen pretty much was all about trying to drive to its quiet suburbian residential streets (see directions below), and then trying to figure out where to park without violating some parking law.